 |Complete the Formal Plan Sealing Request Form.|

-The original hard copy survey plan, easements or covenants in favour of Council and transfer documents must be submitted to Council.
 Formal requests for plan sealing can be lodged at the Planning, Building and Plumbing counter at the Logan City Council Administration Centre at 150 Wembley Road, Logan Central.
-Alternatively, requests can also be lodged at our Beenleigh and Jimboomba customer service centres.
+Requests can also be lodged at our Beenleigh and Jimboomba customer service centres.
 Please ensure documents are well secured in an appropriately sized postal tube to ensure the documents are well protected during transit to the Administration Centre at Logan Central.
-Please attention documentation to the Development Assessment Branch, Plan Sealing Officer.
-Supporting documentation may be emailed to DAPlanSealing@logan.qld.gov.au
+Alternatively, requests can be posted to PO Box 3226, Logan City DC Qld 4114.
+Please attention documentation to the Development Assessment Branch, Senior Plan Sealing Officer.
+All supporting documentation may be emailed to DAPlanSealing@logan.qld.gov.au.

 Council's ExpressSeal service may also be of interest.
-This allows plan sealing applications to be fast-tracked by engaging accredited consultants to facilitate the certification of compliance (i.e. ensuring conditions of approval are fulfilled prior to the plan sealing application being lodged with Council).
+This allows plan sealing requests to be fast-tracked by engaging accredited consultants to facilitate the certification of compliance (i.e. ensuring conditions of approval are fulfilled prior to the formal plan sealing request being lodged with Council).

 Council easements and other legal documentation

 Council offers applicants the option to utilise Standard Terms Documents for Easements allowing the applicant’s solicitor to prepare easement documents and lodge them together with the endorsed survey plan at the Titles Office.
-The standard terms documents cover all easements in favour of Council, which cover the following:
+The standard terms documents cover all easements in favour of Council, including the following:

 - Water supply